bioinfoUQAM/Caribou/README.md

 pip install /path/to/downloaded/Caribou/folder
 ```

-To access your virtual environment later on the user will only need to run the following two commands:
+To access it's virtual environment later on, the user will only need to run the following two commands:

 ```
 source /path/to/your/environment/folder/bin/activate